Danny1994-lab/cloudsec-lab/notes/linux-learning.md

 When you create a file, it doesn't get 777.
 The system applies a mask that subtracts permissions.
 Your shell's default is usually 022, meaning new files are created with 666 - 022 = 644 and new directories with 777 - 022 = 755. umask                     # show current mask umask 077                 # set restrictive: new files = 600, directories = 700

+**Umask Class**
+umask is the default permission mask applied to every new file and directory you create.
+It controls what permissions get removed from the system's defaults.
+Why it exists:
+When you create a file, Linux doesn't ask you for permissions — it picks them automatically.
+The defaults are:

+Files: 666 (rw-rw-rw-) — everyone can read and write
+Directories: 777 (rwxrwxrwx) — everyone can do everything

+That would be a security disaster, so the system applies your umask to subtract permissions before creating the file.
+The maths (the easy mental model):
+New file permissions      = 666 - umask
+New directory permissions = 777 - umask
+If your umask is 022:

+New file: 666 - 022 = 644 → rw-r--r-- (owner can write, others can only read)
+New dir:  777 - 022 = 755 → rwxr-xr-x (owner can write, others can read and traverse)

+If your umask is 077:

+New file: 666 - 077 = 600 → rw------- (only owner has any access)
+New dir:  777 - 077 = 700 → rwx------ (only owner can access at all)

+⚠️ Technically umask uses bitwise AND with the inverse, not subtraction — but for the common values you'll see, subtraction gives the right answer.
+Don't worry about the bitwise version unless you hit a weird edge case like umask 037.
+Show your current umask:
+bashumask
+# Output: 0022
+The leading 0 is just the octal prefix; the meaningful bit is 022.
+Show it in symbolic form:
+bashumask -S
+# Output: u=rwx,g=rx,o=rx
+See it in action — create a file and check its permissions: bashumask 022 touch test1.txt ls -l test1.txt
+# -rw-r--r-- 1 dinesh dinesh 0 May  9 ... test1.txt

+umask 077
+touch test2.txt
+ls -l test2.txt
+# -rw------- 1 dinesh dinesh 0 May  9 ... test2.txt
+Same touch command, completely different permissions on the result.
+That's umask doing its job silently.
+Common umask values and when to use them: umaskNew file permsWhen to use022644 (rw-r--r--)Default on most Linux distros — everyone can read002664 (rw-rw-r--)Shared development environments where teammates need write access027640 (rw-r-----)Group can read, others see nothing — common in security-conscious environments077600 (rw-------)Only owner has access — for sensitive systems, SSH key directories007660 (rw-rw----)Owner + group full, others nothing
+Set it for your current shell only (temporary): bashumask 077        # restrictive touch sensitive.txt ls -l sensitive.txt
+# -rw------- 1 dinesh dinesh 0 ...
+When you close that terminal, the umask resets.
+Set it permanently for your user:
+Add to the end of ~/.bashrc:
+bashecho "umask 077" >> ~/.bashrc
+source ~/.bashrc
+Now every new shell session you open uses umask 077.
+Set it system-wide:
+Edit /etc/profile or a file under /etc/profile.d/ to apply to all users.

+Why this matters in cloud security:

+SSH key directories — ~/.ssh should be 700 and key files 600.
+SSH refuses to use keys with looser permissions.
+A bad umask creates broken keys.
+Sensitive log files — many breaches have started with log files written world-readable due to a permissive umask, exposing credentials accidentally logged in plain text.
+Container security — when a container creates files at runtime (uploads, generated configs), the umask determines who else in the container can read them.
+Hardened container base images set umask 0027 or 077 in their entrypoint scripts.
+Shared services — when nginx writes a session file, the file's permissions are nginx's umask.
+If that's 022 and the file contains tokens, you've made them readable by every user on the host.
+Compliance — many security frameworks (CIS Benchmarks for Linux, PCI-DSS) explicitly require umask 027 or stricter on production systems.

+Quick test for yourself right now: bash# Show current default umask

+# Create a file and see what happened
+touch /tmp/normal-file.txt
+ls -l /tmp/normal-file.txt

+# Tighten umask, create another, compare
+umask 077
+touch /tmp/private-file.txt
+ls -l /tmp/private-file.txt

+# Reset to default
+umask 022
+You'll see the permission column change in real time.
+That's umask in action.
+Add it to your linux-learning.md notes — this is one of those concepts that comes up in every security audit and every CIS benchmark.

 For a shared server hosting sensitive material, umask 077 is a good default in /etc/profile.
 Special bits — the SUID, SGID, and sticky bit
 These are the bits that get attackers excited.